ianfhunter/GNOLL/doc/gh-pages/notation/filters.md

 # Conditions & Filters

-The "unknown" potion sends Grindon to a room filled with bags of golden coins.
-Grindons decides to take some and get away of this dunjeon.
-But the bags are slippery.
-And small bags fall from the Grindon's arms embracing them.
-Here come the filtering: there is a 6d20>4, to lose the small bags.

 {: .story }
 >**GM**: You are lucky.
 The potion saved your life, cured all your wounds and gaved you an extra boost of energy.
 As you get up, you realize that you are in a room filled with bags of golden coins.
 >